Affiq/Zoho-Invoice-Processor/README.md

 # Zoho-Invoice-Processor
-A Zoho invoice processor used to convert invoice information to CSV format (to be used in Wave Accounting) implemented by Affiq Khairuddin.
+A Zoho invoice processor used to convert invoice information (pdf or jpg) to CSV format (to be used in Wave Accounting).
+Implemented in Python alongside PDF2Image and Py2PDF for PDF data extraction, PyTesseract Optical Character Reader for jpg data extraction and Numpy library for image conversion.

 <h1>Modes:</h1>
 <ul>